petropusz/meetingserver/README.md

 Python, Django.

-Comments in the code are in Polish (but the code is in English, usually self-explanatory).
+Although the docstrings and comments in the code are in Polish, the code is in English and it usually is self-explanatory.

 The application runs at meetingserver.herokuapp.com (Polish).